FoushWare/elzatona_web/apps/website/network/data/final-questions-v01/react/reference.md

     > **_Note when using react-error-boundary:_** ErrorBoundary is a client component.
 You can only pass props to it that are serializable or use it in files that have a `"use client";` directive.

     ```jsx
-    'use client';
+    "use client";

-    import { ErrorBoundary } from 'react-error-boundary';
+    import { ErrorBoundary } from "react-error-boundary";

     <ErrorBoundary fallback={<div>Something went wrong</div>}>
       <ExampleApplication />